Model Fitting Introduction#

 Setting fit_range can speed up and improve the fit convergence and is advised.
 Anyhow, the ranges should be used judged by the user each time according to the physics of the particular source.
 Please, have look at the examples in model fitting examples to have a broader view of this topic.

-.
+A good strategy is to run first a lsb fit and then, using the same fit_model, run a fit with minuit.
 Using minuit we notice that sometimes the fit will converge, but the quality will not be enough (valid==false) to run minos.

 Anyhow, as shown in the MCMC sampling, it still possible to estimate asymmetric errors by means of MCMC sampling.